|The main gate at Mauthausen. It remains intact and looks just like this today.|

-Mauthausen, technically known as Mauthausen-Gusen, was the center of Nazi Germany's only category III concentration camp.
+Mauthausen, technically known as Mauthausen-Gusen, was the center of World War II Germany's only category III concentration camp.
 It was the destination for "incorrigible political enemies of the Third Reich."
 People who had no sponsors or protectors were sent there to work until they died.
 Mauthausen itself, a small market town in upper Austria, was simply the administrative center.
-Operations spread out for miles around to the east, west and south.
+Operations spread out for miles around to the east, west, and south.

-The Nazis chose the site because of its huge quantities of granite.
-The stones were used to build highways, the Nazis' monolithic government buildings and the concentration camps themselves.
+The Germans chose the site because of its huge quantities of granite.
+The stones were used to build highways, the country's monolithic government buildings, and the concentration camps themselves.

-The first Mauthausen barracks were erected some 20 kilometres (12.5 miles) from the city of Linz.
+The first Mauthausen barracks were erected some 20 kilometers (12.5 miles) from the city of Linz.
 It was only five months after Austria's "Anschluss," or annexation.
-This is when the Nazis began to get big dreams of conquest and began seriously contemplating a general war against the other major European powers.
+This is when the Germans began to get big dreams of conquest and began seriously contemplating a general war against the other major European powers.
 They knew they would need a dedicated workforce.

 Mauthausen grew steadily over time.
-It expanded from a single labour camp to a network of 49 satellite camps across Austria and Germany.
+It expanded from a single labor camp to a network of 49 satellite camps across Austria and Germany.
 It now generally is referred to as the "Mauthausen system."
-Waves of prisoners showed up, first Spaniards, then Poles, then Russians, as the Nazis expanded their empire.
+Waves of prisoners showed up, first Spaniards, then Poles, and later Russians, as the Germans expanded their empire.

 The detainees were brought to Mauthausen for their registration before being sent to one of the sub-camps.
 Since Mauthausen was not an extermination camp, the point was to make the prisoners work and produce as much as possible whilst being given only the barest means of subsistence.